 Ultra-Low Emission Zone (ULEZ)

-The introduction of the ULEZ in Central London (covering the same area as the current congestion charging zone) will be brought forward to 8 April 2019.
+Initially, the ULEZ will cover the same areas of Central London as the current congestion charging zone.
 Diesel cars and vans must meet Euro 6 standards, petrol cars and vans Euro 4 and motorbikes Euro 3, in order to drive in the zone without paying a £12.50 daily charge.
 This charge will be on top of the congestion charge and will replace the existing T-Charge.

-The ULEZ will expand out to the North and South Circular Roads from 25 October 2021.
+From 25 October 2021, the ULEZ will expand out to the North and South Circular Roads.